naturalis/trait-geo-diverse-ungulates/doc/README.md

 ![](Dy4DWFnWkAAx-Qg.jpeg)

-1. The [MaxEnt](1_maxent.rmd) workflow performs species distribution modeling using MaxEnt.
+1. The [maximum entropy](1_maxent.rmd) workflow performs species distribution modeling using MaxEnt.
 The modeling is performed on the data sets in `/data/filtered`, and the results are written in `/results/per_species`.
 For valid (accurate) models, the habitat suitability projection is written to a map, including a version with the input occurrences.
 In addition, the variable importance and the response to each variable is plotted.
+2. The [outlying mean index](2_omi.rm) workflow computes 'trait' values for each species and for each GIS layer.
+The values are obtained either by taking the GIS layers directly under the raw occurrences and by taking values averaged over the GIS layer pixels whose habitat suitability is higher than that of the worst 10% of the raw occurrences.
 2. The [phylogeny](2_phylogeny.rmd) workflow tests whether evolutionary relatedness, i.e. phylogeny, shapes the pattern of similarities and differences in abiotic niche dimensions among the terrestrial Ungulates.
 The